2 Weeks’ Notice: How To Handle an Employee Resignation

 2 weeks notice

-When an employee hands in their resignation with a 2 weeks notice, it’s crucial to handle the situation with care and professionalism.
+When an employee hands in their resignation with two weeks’ notice, it’s crucial to handle the situation with care and professionalism.
 This period is not just about transitioning workloads but also about maintaining morale and productivity within your team.
-Here’s how to manage an employee’s 2 weeks notice effectively.

 Understanding the Importance of 2 Weeks Notice